 What are the benefits of Centella Asiatica on the skin?

 All these components have healing, antibacterial, regenerative and antioxidant properties.
-In addition, they also have the ability to increase collagen production and they strengthen the skin barrier.
+In addition, they also can increase collagen production and they strengthen the skin barrier.
+Centella Asiatica is therefore anbarrier.
 Centella Asiatica is therefore an effective repairing and anti-aging ingredient to prevent and reduce fine lines and wrinkles.

 When do you need a “cica” product on your routine?

 Your skin is damaged, and you want it to heal faster

 They relieve all kinds of skin problems: burns, scratches, itches, mosquito bites, chapped skin, sunburn, irritated nose in case of colds, scabs, diaper rash, damaged feet, chicken pox scars, but also damage caused by aesthetic procedures such as tattooing, peeling or laser, and of course, they are also ideal for scars caused by surgery.

 They soothe right away and they also have the properties of strengthening the skin barrier for a more resistant skin to external aggressions.

 You can add a “cica” serum to your routine for a soothing effect, a toner for an immediate relief and refreshing feeling (if it’s a mist, it’s even better!) and/or opt for a cream if you need more protection.